Djaru people: History of contact

 According to indigenous traditions, the first massacre that ensued in retaliation for the killings took place at Kaningarra between wells 48 and 49 on the Canning Stock Route.
 The incident is undocumented and relies on the testimony of the three sons of Riwarri, the only adult survivor.
-In this account, a police punitive expedition came across an encampment in which Aboriginals were cooking camel meat, and they kept shooting into it until they ran short of ammunition.
-Those who survived were led off tethered by neckchains to a site called the 'Goat Yard' at Denison Downs.
+In this account, a police punitive expedition came across an encampment in which Aboriginal people were cooking camel meat, and they kept shooting into it until they ran short of ammunition.
+Those who survived were led off tethered by neckchains to a site called the "Goat Yard" at Denison Downs.
 A police party, led by Constable J.J.
 Cooney, engaged ostensibly in a search for the culprit, was in the Walmajarri area from 12 to 31 October at the time of the reported slaughter.

 The second incident, soon afterward, took place at the former Denison Downs homestead on the Sturt Creek Station, in a site referred to as Chuall Pool where many Djaru, together with Walmajarri, were murdered.
 The victims were the survivors of the Kaningarra massacre.
 A recent archaeological study of two sites, identified by the tribal custodians, as the goat yard and the women and children's site, turned up ample evidence of calcinated bone fragments that were the residue of exposure to prolonged extreme heat, which was created by a fire accelerant like kerosene wholly atypical of hunter-gatherer hearths.
-On the other hand, the 'well-digging' story, it was inferred, cannot have been accurate since the indicated well had been constructed before then.
-Otherwise, the archaeological study confirmed the likelihood that police had massacred an unknown number of Aboriginals at this second site.
+On the other hand, the "well-digging" story, it was inferred, cannot have been accurate since the indicated well had been constructed before then.
+Otherwise, the archaeological study confirmed the likelihood that police had massacred an unknown number of Aboriginal people at this second site.